openharmony/distributeddatamgr_distributeddatamgr_cangjie_wrapper/README.md

 - RDB Store.
 - Value Bucket.

-Compared to ArkTS, the following functions are not supported:
+Compared to ArkTS API, the following functions are not supported:

 - Common Data Types.
 - DataAbility Predicates.